fuzzzerd/laughing-waffle/docs/index.md

 # Laughing Waffle

 Laughing Waffle is a helper library for doing bulk insert and upate (read upsert) work with SQL Server.
 Specifically providing help and code generation around the [MERGE Statement](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).
+There wasn't a good open source or free packages that do this kind of work, so this project aims to fill that gap.

 It is targeting .NET Standard v1.3 for wide compatibility across the .NET ecosystem.